Her Story

 01What do you attribute your success to?

-Honestly, my parents contribute a lot to my success.
+I attribute a lot of my success to my parents.
 I would not be where I am today without them.
 They were the ones who helped me move to Chicago to be able to go to DePaul, and without that, I don't even know where I would be.
-I probably would still be in my hometown of Fort Wayne, Indiana.
-I'm just eternally grateful for that, and they really still inspire me today.
+I'm just eternally grateful for that, and they still inspire me today.
+Additionally, I attribute much of my success to my tenacity and hard work.
+As a first-generation college graduate, I always felt a responsibility to make the most of every opportunity I was given.
+My resourcefulness and resilience have kept me on the path of success.

 02What’s the best career advice you’ve ever received?

 The best career advice I've received is don't burn yourself out.
-While it's important to do hard work in everyday life, especially when it comes to your career, it's also important to make sure you're taking care of yourself so that you're not burning yourself out.
-If you do burn yourself out, then you're not going to be able to contribute to your career anyway.
-So honestly, taking care of yourself, making sure you're good, and then once you do all of that, you can do your best work.
+While it's important to work hard in everyday life, especially when it comes to your career, it's also important to be adamant about caring for yourself so that you're not exhausting all your energy.
+If you do burn out, then you're not going to be able to contribute to your career anyway.
+So honestly, take care of yourself, make sure you're healthy, and make sure your needs are met outside of the workplace.
+Once you do all that, you’ll be able to do your best work.

 03What advice would you give to young women entering your industry?

-I would tell young women entering my industry to be sure of yourself.
-I notice that a lot of the women I encounter are always just willing to take a step back, mostly because society kind of tells them to.
-But I think you have to be very headstrong, you have to make your way through the world, and I don't think that anyone should ever think that they are less because of their gender.
-Just be sure of yourself, be strong, know that you're doing the right thing, and always advocate for yourself.
-That's another thing - I know a lot of women will not advocate for themselves because a lot of the time we get pushback, but the only way to advocate for yourself is to advocate for yourself.
+I would tell young women entering my industry to be sure of themselves.
+I notice that a lot of the women I encounter are willing to just take a step back, mostly because society kind of tells them to.
+But I think you have to be very headstrong, you have to make your way through the world, and I don't think that anyone should ever feel that their contributions are lesser because of their gender.
+Be strong and self-assured, know that you're doing the right thing, and always advocate for yourself.

 04What are the biggest challenges or opportunities in your field right now?